stale bonus buffer in recycled dnode_t leads to data corruption

 to the media.

-Updated by Justin Gibbs about 5 years ago
+Updated by Justin Gibbs over 5 years ago

 I believe this bug has been here for a long time, but the recent changes to perform asynchronous objset eviction may have made the race window easier to hit.
 At Spectra Logic, we had a bpobj corruption issue in June of last year which I now think was also caused by this bug.
 This was long before the async eviction stuff was present in our tree.